If you're disabled, adapting your current home may not work for you.

 How to apply

-Everything you will need to fill in the form is explained on the Apply for a Relocation or Help to Move Grant page.
+Everything you will need to fill in the form is explained below.

 Your completed form will be sent to the Disabled Facilities Grant Team.